gulec2000/Clarusway-Aws-DevOps-Workshop/devops/hands-on/jenkins/jenkins-03-building-jenkins-pipeline/Hands-on Jenkins-03 - Building Jenkins Pipelines on Amazon Linux 2 AWS EC2 Instance.md

 ```

 - Since the Jenkins Server is running on Java platform, we can leverage from the already available java environment.

+- * sudo yum install java-devel on ec2 instance( if there is problem with javac in your system)

 - Update the `Jenkinsfile` with the following pipeline script, and explain the changes.